cloudfoundry/cf-deployment/README.md

 We'd love for members of the CF community to try cf-deployment and give us feedback.
 Github issues welcome.
-Find us on the #cf-deployment channel in the cloudfoundry Slack**
+Find us on the #cf-deployment channel in the cloudfoundry Slack.**

 ## Purpose
 This repo contains a canonical manifest